 Ever since I was little, I have always thought that efficiency is key to succeeding, turning it into my life’s main focus.
-While researching some potential careers aligned with my interest, I found industrial engineering which deals with optimizing the productivity of a process or system.
-I asked my father if I could visit his warehouse as he runs a tire manufacturing company for Mitsubishi; I wanted to observe the assembly process and its efficiency.
-During my visit, I noticed bottlenecks in some manual processes and idle stations which resulted in frequent late deliveries.
+I soon discovered that industrial engineering deals with optimizing the productivity of a process or system.

-Determined to find potential solutions to the problems, I decided to intern at Mitsubishi Corporation, where I was able to deepen my understanding of industrial engineering.
-I learned how to identify bottlenecks, analyze processes, and experiment with creative solutions.I suggested an idea to create automation of product labeling to make order placing more accurate and minimizes manual checking work.
-Though I was restricted to a limited time frame, I managed to observe and diagnose problems effectively then create a viable solution based on what I had observed.
+My interest in industrial engineering started with my visit to my father’s warehouse.
+He runs a tire manufacturing company for Mitsubishi where I observed their assembly process and its efficiency.
+I noticed bottlenecks in some manual processes and idle stations that resulted in frequent late deliveries.
+So, during my internship at Mitsubishi Corporation, I suggested to create automation of product labeling to make order placing more accurate and minimizes manual checking work.
+Though it was a short experience, I managed to identify bottlenecks, analyze processes, experiment with creative approaches, and implement a viable solution.

 Inspired by how the iterative process directly contributes to operational improvement, I aspire to pursue industrial engineering with a focus on Operation Research, which I believe to be the heart of any production system.
-Excited by UMich's emphasis on innovation and collaboration, I can't wait to be immersed in diverse perspectives and participate in research and development to solve logistical and transport problems.
+With UMich's emphasis on innovation and collaboration, I can't wait to be immersed in diverse perspectives and participate in research and development to solve logistical and transport problems.
 I believe that this emphasis will shape me to become a critical and creative engineer.

-I’m excited to enroll in industrial engineering to learn from theories and applications relevant to the transport industry and extrapolate operation models that are applicable to the Indonesian landscape.
+I’m excited to learn from theories and applications relevant to the transport industry and extrapolate operation models that are applicable to the Indonesian landscape.
 The combination of IOE 440 - Operations Analysis and Modeling and IOE 551 - Productivity Analysis and Performance Measurement will allow me to critically analyze an issue and make a measurement of a carefully designed solution to predict its effectiveness before the actual implementation, from which I can draw insights to help me optimize and form ideas for a logistic operation model.

-Michigan’s curriculum also allows me to translate my learning into practice, which aligns with my learning style, through undergraduate research and industry partnerships.
-I’d like to work with Prof. Romesh Saigal whose expertise in both engineering and business fields are invaluable to my goals.
 I want to hone my business acumen to achieve balance between my engineering ideals and the financial feasibility of my future projects.
+I’d like to work with Professor Romesh Saigal, whose expertise in both engineering and business fields are invaluable to my goals.

 Alongside my major in industrial engineering, I am interested in taking a minor in computer science.
 I’m excited to leverage deep technologies in AI and machine learning to improve accuracy when addressing challenging problems in mobility, energy systems, and system resilience.

-Lastly, I wish to join the Human Factor and Ergonomics Society (HFES) where I will not only develop my problem-solving skills through being directly engaged with professionals, but also gain exposure to different understandings and knowledge on creating human centered designs.
-With this extra knowledge and experience, I will be able to bring a more user-friendly approach to my engineering projects and designs, creating solutions that are more empathetic to real life practice.
-For example, when tackling an optimization problem, instead of creating a theoretically perfect solution, I would be able to take into account the various factors that affect workers, such as workload, workplace design, social environment, etc. This extra step in creating a solution will naturally yield a more efficient result in the actual implementation.
+Lastly, by joining the Human Factor and Ergonomics Society (HFES), I will not only develop my problem-solving skills through being directly engaged with professionals, but also gain exposure to different understandings and knowledge on creating human-centered designs.
+I aspire to bring a more user-friendly approach to my engineering projects and designs, creating solutions that are more empathetic to real life practice.
+For example, when tackling an optimization problem, instead of creating a theoretically perfect solution, I would be able to take into account the various factors that affect workers, such as workload, workplace design, and social environment.
+This extra step in creating a solution will naturally yield a more efficient result in the actual implementation.